2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Dedicated to the first king of Hungary, St Stephen this basilica is the main attraction in Budapest and one not to miss on your 2 days in Budapest itinerary.

-If you wish to do something special and cultural, I suggest you book a classical music concert inside St Stephen’s BasilicaTake your pick from 3 concerts, each with 4 seating classes, to tailor your experience to your taste and budget.
+Choose from three concerts, each with four seating classes, to tailor your experience to your taste and budget.

 This is your final attraction on Day 1.
-Time to head to your hotel for a quick freshen-up and change of clothes to head out for the evening Danube river cruise with dinner.
+It’s time to head to your hotel for a quick freshen-up and change of clothes before heading out for the evening Danube River cruise with dinner.

 Danube River Cruise with dinner